 Caveat: This is not really a recipe; you just have to trust your judgment (and taste) on measurements!

-What you need: rice, carrots, cucumbers, greens (like baby spinach), avocado, 1 egg per person, (optional) tinned fish of choice (we love Trader Joe's smoked trout and wild-caught mackerel), low-sodium soy sauce, rice vinegar, sesame oil, sesame seeds, Sriracha.
+What you need: rice, carrots, cucumbers, greens (like baby spinach), avocado, 1 egg per person, (optional) tinned fish of choice (we love Trader Joe’s smoked trout and wild-caught mackerel), low-sodium soy sauce, rice vinegar, sesame oil, sesame seeds, Sriracha.
+Use what you have; any of these are omittable and replaceable by what you have and like.

-How to: Cook some rice.
-While it's cooking, make a small pile of julienned carrots and cucumbers, slice up some avocado, wash a handful of greens.
+How to: Cook some rice (any rice!).
+While it’s cooking, make a small pile of julienned carrots and cucumbers, slice up some avocado, wash a handful of greens.
 Once the rice is ready, cook an egg or two omelet-style (sometimes I add a little soy sauce to the egg before I beat it), just fry flat on both sides, and then cut it into squares.
 If you are going with the fish, cut that up too.

 Make your dressing: Mix about 1/4 cup soy sauce, 2-3 Tbsp rice vinegar, 1 Tbsp sesame oil, and a dash of mirin or brown sugar if you want it sweeter.
 I usually dilute with a splash or two of water too.
 It’s done when it tastes good to you!